How to maintain ‘business as usual’ in post-Brexit Britain.

 5. Harness the most powerful engine of change

 To increase the success of transformation you need to draw on your most powerful resource – your people.

 When you get the whole organization behind you, ongoing change and improvement becomes the modus operandi.
-Rather than compartmentalizing change into individual projects, it’s about developing change capability so that teams and processes never stand still but are constantly in flux.
+Rather than compartmentalizing change into individual projects, you need to develop change capability so that teams and processes never stand still but are constantly in flux.
 Find better and faster ways of doing things in order to adapt to changing circumstances or market conditions.

-Whatever the form of the Brexit deal achieved by Theresa May’s government, by laying the groundwork to adapt to any eventuality means that businesses can move forward now and be well prepared to quickly take advantage of new opportunities as and when they happen.
+Whatever the form of the Brexit deal achieved by the government, by laying the groundwork to adapt to any eventuality businesses can move forward now and be well-prepared to quickly take advantage of new opportunities when they arise.

 Building your change capability and engaging your people in your efforts can help your organization to prepare for any uncertainty.